 With Landingi, you can edit landing pages in a desktop and mobile view.
 If you select an empty template, you have to enable and customize the mobile view yourself.
 Other templates contain a built-in mobile view, which you can still modify freely.
-The mobile view is automatically created based on the desktop view, but this does not work in the other way.
-We recommend starting with the desktop view and then adjust the mobile view.
+The mobile view is automatically created based on the desktop view (however, the desktop view won't be automatically created based on the mobile one).
+We recommend starting with the desktop view and then adjusting the mobile view.

 The mobile view of an empty template is created automatically based on the desktop view, however, some elements may require manual adjustment.
 If the mobile display does not look the way you want it to look – you can easily adjust it by extending the height of some sections or moving the objects.
 Remember that changes introduced in the mobile view do not affect the arrangement of elements and sections in the desktop view.

 Mobile view in an empty template

 You can easily enable the mobile view when editing an empty template.
 Find the smartphone icon on the top bar of the editor and use the slider to activate the mobile view.

 Before you publish a landing page, make sure that all content and elements are properly positioned in all sections of each view.
 If not, arrange and edit the elements yourself.

 If you select a template that contains a form, check the mobile view for the page after conversion, the so-called thank you page.
 Such manually added form has an empty page after conversion in both views – you must design it yourself.